moshemeidan/newGitTest/README.md

 # newGitTest

-this is a cool readme file, lets see if i am able to read it from my Linux machine
+this is a cool readme file, lets see if i am able to read it from my Windows